captbaritone/eslint-plugin-hss-i18n/docs/rules/require-gettext-literal.md

 Our translation setup depends upon our ability to extract translatable strings from our code base.
-If the string you wish to translate is defined outside of the `gettext` call, our system will not pick up the string and it will not get translated
+If the string you wish to translate is defined outside of the `gettext`/`ngettext` call, our system will not pick up the string and it will not get translated

 __Note:__ Our system can pick up concatenated strings, and this rule allows those.